wiltonsr/TrelloJSON2Kanboard/README.md

 You have the choice between 3 methods:

-1. Install the plugin from the Kanboard plugin manager in one click
-2. Download the zip file and decompress everything under the directory `plugins/TrelloJSON2Kanboard`
+1. Download the zip file and decompress everything under the directory `plugins/TrelloJSON2Kanboard`
-3. Clone this repository into the folder `plugins/TrelloJSON2Kanboard`
+2. Clone this repository into the folder `plugins/TrelloJSON2Kanboard`

 Note: Plugin folder is case-sensitive.